Frequently Asked Questions

 - How do I get to Rochester?

-- There is a family emergency and I need to contact my child as soon as possible, but he or she is in class.
-How can
+- There is a family emergency and I need to contact my student as soon as possible, but they are in class.
+How can they be reached?

-- Where can I get my questions answered concerning my son or daughter's tuition bill?
+- Where can I get my questions answered concerning my student's tuition bill?

-- How do I send mail and packages to my son or daughter?
+- How do I send mail and packages to my student?

 - Student Name

 - Look at the Registrar's website for the most accurate and up-to-date information.

 - What services are provided for students who are having academic difficulty?

 - The causes of disappointing academic performance are diverse, and the sources of help are varied.
 The best single place for help with an academic concern is the College Center for Advising Services.
 If help cannot be given directly, the student will be referred to the most appropriate source.
 The professional advisers are available by phone at (585) 275-2354, by email at email@example.com, or in person.
 Walk-in hours are held every day in Lattimore 312, and students may also make appointments to see advisers.